 Game of Thrones fans will recognize this as The King’s Road.
 This is actually Bregagh Road where a unique, tranquil and spellbinding tunnel of ancient beech trees creates a spectacular fusion of light and shadow.

 Planted in the 18th century by the Stuart family, these beech trees are actually dead and they have become a natural phenomenon and one of the most photographed attractions in Northern Ireland.

 11:00 – Find Scotland

 Scotland and the North Antrim Coast are just twelve miles apart.

 In 1755, salmon fishermen made the first rope bridge to reduce reliance on a boat to reach the island.

 The bridge links the mainland to the tiny island of Carrickarede.
-It spans 20 metres (66 ft) and is 30 metres (98 ft) above the rocks below.
+It spans 20 meters (66 ft) and is 30 meters (98 ft) above the rocks below.
 Today it’s a major tourist attraction with around 300,000 visitors per year.

 13:00 – Admire The Giants Causeway

 Legend states that an Irish giant challenged a Scottish giant to a duel, and thus they built the causeway across the channel in order to do battle; however, the truth is the natural wonder is comprised of around 40,000 polygonal basalt rock columns, formed by the ancient volcanic landscape and stretching along the coastline like a series of gigantic stepping stones.

 This is one of the four UNESCO World Heritage Sites in “Ireland” and an amazing stop on the Causeway Coastal Route!